ChrstphrHll/npc_gen/students/Kova Tamara.md

   int: 8
   str: 15
   wis: 11
-track: Assault
-trait: I sleep with my back to a wall or tree, with everything I own wrapped in a bundle in my arms.
-trait1: Dynamic
-trait2: Modern
 year: 1
+guild: Treskal
+partyID: 69
 ---
 # Kova Tamara
 ---
 ### Description
 - 1st year Firbolg Fighter in Treskal
-- straight black hair that's put up in a large bun, Green eyes, and Pale Brown skin
+- straight black hair that's put up in a large bun, Pale Gray eyes, and Pale Brown skin
 - Is Dynamic and Modern, and has Competition as their ideal

 ### Organizations